Tochemey/goakt/docs/advanced/event-streams.md

+---
-# Event Streams
+title: Event Streams
+description: Internal in-process mechanism for system and cluster events.
+sidebarTitle: "📻 Event Streams"
+---

 The **event stream** is an internal in-process mechanism that publishes **system and cluster events** to subscribers.
-It is separate from application-level pub/sub (see [PubSub](pubsub.md)).
+It is separate from application-level pub/sub (see [PubSub](pubsub)).
 The event stream uses a fixed internal topic; you cannot create custom topics or publish application messages to it.

 ## Purpose